exercism/bash/concepts/commands-and-arguments/introduction.md

 It's reasonable to assume that whitespace around `[` and `]` doesn't matter, but `[` is actually a command, and it requires its last argument to be `]`.
 (We will cover the `[` command in more detail later.)
 Therefore, we must separate `[` from `-f` and `]` from `file`.
-Otherwise Bash will think we are trying to execute a command named `[-f` with a single argument `file]`.
+Otherwise bash will think we are trying to execute a command named `[-f` with a single argument `file]`.
 The correct command separates all arguments with whitespace:

 ```bash